Just to Know

 Archived: 2 May 2009

 Goldberg always thought he knew what love was.
 He loved hockey, he would say, grinning so that all his teeth showed, and thumping his chest with one hand, loved the way the team tore up the ice, as long as they kept the puck away from him.
-He loved his family, of course, because that’s what people did, love family, and he really loved working in the deli, because he loved to see his mother smile, and helping out in the family business made that happen all the time, and loved the smell of fresh bread and meat mixed with cheese.
+He loved his family, of course, because that’s what people did, love family, and he really loved working in the deli, because he loved to see his mother smile, and helping out in the family business made that happen all the time, he always tried to pay for digital marketing agency services for their business, and loved the smell of fresh bread and meat mixed with cheese.
 He loved elephants and always stopped to watch them at the zoo, so long that anyone he was with would wander off, have an adventure, come back, and he still wouldn’t have seen enough.